vn971/cevo/readme.txt

 Build instructions:
-	install Delphi3+ (tested on Delphi7).
-Some installation archives are only 200 Mb in size. open project "CevoWin32.dpr"
+	install Delphi3 - Delphi7 (tested on Delphi7).
+Some installation archives are only 200 Mb.
+	click Menu > open project > CevoWin32.dpr
 	click Menu > project > Build CevoWin32
 	close the project and all files
-	open project "cevo.dpr"
+	click Menu > open project > cevo.dpr
 	play the game by running the project!
+(F9)

+Notes:
-(F9) if you make source modifications, simply re-build "cevo.dpr" check out /target/CevoWin32.exe to launch the game without IDE
+	if you make source modifications, simply re-build "cevo.dpr" if you want to run the game without IDE, simply launch /target/CevoWin32.exe if you want to compile the game from command line, use this: `dcc32 cevo.dpr`

 For license information, see LICENSE.txt